Mares

 The scores for breed and sex type result in the “total score”, which is the average of these scores and rounded up or down to a whole score.

 Mare Classification can be completed at a main venue during the annual tour, on your farm, or by video recording.
-If your mare is already recorded with another association, the HHSA registration can be considered.
+If your mare is already breed registered with another Warmblood association, she may be eligible to be Hanoverian Approved depending on her pedigree.
+If she qualifies and completes inspection, her foals will be eligible for Hanoverian breed registration.

-In summary, all foals must be base registered Hanoverian or Rhineland, or have another breed society base registration and qualify to be approved Hanoverian or Rhineland.
+In summary, all mares must be base/foal registered Hanoverian or Rhineland, or have another breed society base registration and qualify to be approved Hanoverian or Rhineland.
 Then at three years of age or older, all mares to be used for breeding must be inspected and approved into the Hanoverian/Rhineland Mare Books in order for their foals to qualify for Hanoverian registration.

 Mare Performance Test

 Would you like your mare to take the Mare Performance Test?
-In the test, the basic gaits under the rider, rideability and free jumping of the mare are evaluated.
-Here you can find out everything you need to understand the MPT.
+In the test, the basic gaits under the rider and rideability of the mare are evaluated.
+As of 2024, free jumping is not required for dressage-bred mares, but is required for jumping mares.

 The Mare Performance Tests have a high priority in the Hanoverian Association.
 The test provides an indication of the mare’s suitability as a riding horse, plus offers valuable information about the bloodline.
-The Premium Mare Award is granted to the mares who pass the MPT plus show good conformation and movement at their classification.
+The Premium Mare Award (see below) is granted to the mares who pass the MPT, have previously scored well for conformation and movement at their classification, and have produced a Hanoverian foal.
 The results of the MPT serve as a basis for the breeding value estimation of the Hannoveraner Verband.

 Hanoverian Horses